-Learn how to grow lettuce in Central Texas or any other region where winters are mild.
-This post is a curation of all the tips and tricks collected over the years.
+Learn how to grow lettuce in Central Texas or any other region with mild winters.
+This post curates all the tips and tricks collected over the years.

 When to grow lettuce in Central Texas?

 Lettuce is a cool-season crop that thrives in temperatures 75F (25C) and below.
-If the weather is warmer than that, it tends to taste bitter and bolt or go to flower.
+If the weather is warmer, it tends to taste bitter and bolt or go to flower.

-In Central Texas, it is a bit tedious to grow lettuce successfully, especially if you have a favorite variety.
-A rule of thumb is to put your lettuce out when the temperatures are consistently under 75F (25C), and that’s mostly around October.
+In Central Texas, growing lettuce successfully is a bit tedious, especially if you have a favorite variety.
+A rule of thumb is to put your lettuce out when the temperatures are consistently under 75F (25C), mainly around October.

 The good news is that the period of growing lettuce is long.
 Your first sowing would be in October, and the last chance to sow is in March.
-In between, you got five months to get your lettuce in the ground.
+So you got five months to get your lettuce in the ground.

 The suitable lettuce variety for warm climate

-When choosing lettuce seeds for your warm-climate variety, you must look into its heat tolerance.
+When choosing lettuce seeds for your warm-climate variety, you must consider their heat tolerance.

 For that reason, the lettuce you choose for your garden has to be able to survive the lingering heat on both ends of the growing season.

 How to grow lettuce in mild-winter regions/ Central Texas?

-Most gardeners would say lettuce is easy to grow, just sprinkle seeds in the soil and voila!
-You got lettuce.
+Most gardeners would say lettuce is easy to grow; sprinkle seeds in the soil, and voila!

-As a Central Texas gardener, I didn’t find that to be true, except for the seed germination part.
-It was hard to get a good harvest that would contribute to a family meal.
+As a Central Texas gardener, I didn’t find that true, except for the seed germination part.
+It was hard to get a good harvest to make a family meal.
 You can fill up one plate or two, but that’s about it.

-Fortunately, there is a way to grow enough lettuce, in a small garden, for a family of six to enjoy along the season.
+Fortunately, there is a way to grow enough lettuce, in a small garden, for a family of six to enjoy throughout the season.

 1- Choose a heat-tolerant lettuce variety